 Grabowski had a keen interest in problem dogs.
 Jim Cumming, the Hudson's Bay Company (HBC) manager at the time, shared this observation with the RCMP Review Team in July 2005: "Cpl.
 Jack Grabowski on a Sunday shot probably five dogs.
 He stated that Cpl.
 Grabowski couldn't get out of his house at one point because of the dogs."
-But a woman who cooked for two decades at Pangnirtung's St. Luke's Hospital told the RCMP Review Team by telephone on October 25, 2005, that "She does not recall any RCMP members shooting dogs or even hearing that they shot dogs in the settlement."
+But a woman who cooked for two decades at Pangnirtung's St. Luke's Hospital told the RCMP Review Team by telephone on 25 October 2005 that she "[did] not recall any RCMP members shooting dogs or even hearing that they shot dogs in the settlement."93

 In these three first-hand accounts, a coherent view of a campaign to control loose dogs by shooting emerges only in the one contemporary document, which was written by the man responsible for it.
 By contrast, Mr. Cummings did not mention the campaign and gave a severely limited account of Cst.
 Grabowski's personal involvement in the actual shooting.
 He suggested that nothing out of the ordinary happened.
-The cook's statement may be technically true - she might have been oblivious to many things that happened in the settlement-but the three statements taken together suggest that memories-perhaps unintentionally-were adjusted after the fact to align the witness's statement with others who shared their place in society, and to avoid acknowledging the occurrence of things that were hurtful to Inuit.
+The cook's statement may be technically true-she might have been oblivious to many things that happened in the settlement-but the three statements taken together suggest that memories, perhaps unintentionally, were adjusted after the fact to align the witnesses' statements with others who shared their place in society, and to avoid acknowledging the occurrence of things that were hurtful to Inuit.

-Dust, Dogs and the Dump
+Dust, Dogs, and the Dump

 One vocal participant who smoothed nothing over, but told his community's story from different points of view over time, was long-time Iqaluit resident and former mayor Bryan Pearson.
-In 1966 Mr. Pearson voiced his concern over the way dogs were being controlled to a reporter from the Star Weekly and in 1973 in the legislature he recalled his time on the community council as a time when, as he expressed it later, elected local authority dealt mainly with the three D's, "dust, dogs and the dump."94 like many other communities was just one seething mass of dogs.
+In 1966 Mr. Pearson voiced his concern over the way dogs were being controlled to a reporter from the Star Weekly evidence that the RCMP did not condone indiscriminate or systematic slaughter of dogs.83 RCMP Sled Dogs Report, pp. 631.

+and in the legislature in 1973 he recalled his time on the community council as a time when, as he expressed it later, elected local authority dealt mainly with the three Ds: dust, dogs, and the dump.94

+Now, in just going over the history, when I first came North which was not very long ago, 1956, in a community like Frobisher a conflict had started, the conflict of the dogs, and Frobisher like many other communities was just one seething mass of dogs.
 They were everywhere, and of course shortly round about 1958 or 1959 regulations that existed were then enforced, and that was that nobody may leave his dog loose otherwise it would be shot.
 In 1959 I recall vividly seeing squads of cars going out on Sunday afternoon in particular with shotguns shooting dogs and in October of 1959 the RCMP in that month alone shot 280 dogs.